pgEdge/pgedge-helm/docs/quickstart.md

     kubectl cnpg psql pgedge-n1 -- -U app app -c "select * from example;"
     ```

-## Load the Northwind example dataset
+## Loading the Northwind Sample dataset

-The Northwind example dataset is a PostgreSQL database dump that you can use to
+The Northwind sample dataset is a PostgreSQL database dump that you can use to
 try replication with a more realistic database.
 To load the Northwind dataset
 into your pgEdge database, run: